-The SAISO, IT/cybersecurity program managers and staff, and auditors should also be familiar with the scope of this document, and should understand the applicability of role-based courses or modules for those who have been identified as having significant responsibilities for IT/cybersecurity.
-The SAISOs and other IT/cybersecurity practitioners should use NIST SP 800-16, "Role-Based Model for Federal Information Technology/Cybersecurity Training" to determine at which point they hand over responsibility for material development to training developers/IDSs.
+The Senior Agency Information Security Officer (SAISO), information technology / cyber security program managers and staff, and auditors should also be familiar with the scope of this document, and should understand the applicability of Cybersecurity Essentials and role-based courses or modules for those who have been identified as having significant responsibilities for information technology / cyber security.
+The SAISOs and other information technology / cyber security practitioners should use this document to determine at which point they hand over responsibility for material development to training developers / instructional design specialists (IDS).